Prepharmacy at UK

 General Application Information

 Students are admitted only for the fall semester.
 Since applications are screened, interviews are scheduled, and admissions decisions are made on a rolling basis, it is important that you complete your application as early in the admissions cycle as possible.
-UK COP and PharmCAS web sites will be updated by mid-June of each year with the new admissions cycle information and application review will begin September 1.
+UK COP and PharmCAS web sites will be updated by mid-July of each year with the new admissions cycle information and application review will begin September 1.
 Early applications will receive stronger consideration.

 The applicant should research opportunities available to pharmacy graduates, services provided by pharmacists, and obligations of pharmacy practitioners to the people they serve.
 In addition, the applicant is expected to communicate knowledge of these areas effectively in the interview.
 The Admissions Committee believes the applicant should base a decision to enter the pharmacy profession on more solid reasoning than merely an interest in science courses.
 Students holding degrees -- or near completing degrees -- in biology, chemistry and pre-professional health care majors are particularly encouraged to apply for admission.